Censera/ce-eye/README.md

-# Ce’s Eye
+# eyec

-Ce’s Eye is a Paper plugin for offline-mode servers that separates player authentication from player trust.
+eyec is a Paper plugin for offline-mode servers that separates player authentication from player trust.

 ## Build